 Password and Two-Factor Authentication (2FA)

 Corsizio is highly committed to providing a platform that prioritizes security and privacy.
-While we do everything we can on our end in this regard, it is equally important for you as the user to take appropriate security measures when it comes to your Corsizio account.
+While we do everything we can on our end in this regard, it is equally important for you as the user to take appropriate security measures for your Corsizio account.

 • First, as per our Terms of Use, logins and passwords are not to be shared between users.
 Each user that would like to be part of an organization's account on Corsizio must have their own user login and password and be responsible for their own login activity.
 Please refer to the following help doc if you need help adding multiple users to an account.

-• Second, it is the responsibility of each user to keep their account secure by taking appropriate measures with regard to their login and password security.
-This includes you being the only person who has access to and control over your email inbox, as the user account email address is used to login, reset a password, verify the account, and receive secruity alerts.
+• Second, each user is responsible for keeping their account secure by taking appropriate measures to secure their login and password.
+This includes you being the only person with access to and control over your email inbox, as the user account email address is used to log in, reset a password, verify the account, and receive security alerts.

-Below are some more important tips and recommendations for you to apply to keep your Corsizio account secure.
+Below are some more important tips and guidelines for you to apply to keep your Corsizio account secure.

 Password Setup & Changes

-As part of good account security and maintenance, do not use the same password for any important platform that you use where any kind of personal data is present.
+As part of good account security and maintenance, do not use the same password for any platform where personal and financial data is present.
 Your Corsizio account should always have its own unique password.
 Unique passwords can be generated using a password manager app.
-Regardless of how you choose to create them, they should be sufficiently long and include various letters, numbers, and special characters.
+Regardless of how you create them, they should be sufficiently long and include various letters, numbers, and special characters.

-It is very important not to keep the same password for too long on any account and making sure to change it immediately in case you ever feel your login credentials were compromised in any way is very important.
-Under normal circumstances, password changes should be done once per year, but you may wish to do them more or less frequently depending on your needs and security comfort level.
+It is very important not to keep the same password in use for too long on any account.
+It is crucial to change your password immediately in case you ever feel your login credentials were compromised.
+Under normal circumstances, password changes should be done once per year, but you may wish to do them more or less frequently, depending on your needs and security comfort level.

-To change your password, go to your Corsizio Dashboard and then go to Settings.
-Within the My User Profile area, you are presented with the option to change your password.
+TIP — To change your user login password, go to Settings from your Corsizio dashboard.
+In the My User Profile area, you have the option to change your password.

-Forgetting to Log Out on Public or Other Devices
+Always Log Out on Public or Borrowed Devices

 Password Resets